consenlabs/tokenlon-contracts/doc/GenericSwap.md

 # GenericSwap

-GenericSwap is a general token swapping contract that integrate with different strategy executors.
-The GS contract is responsible for ensuring the result of a swap is match the order.
+GenericSwap is a general token swapping contract designed to integrate with various strategy executors (e.g. the `SmartOrderSwap` contract).
+The GenericSwap contract is responsible for ensuring a result of a swap is match the order.
 However, the actual swap is executed by a strategy executor.
 This design allows fulfilling an order with any combination of swapping protocols.
-Also, by adjusting payload in off-chain system, it may support new protocol without upgrading contracts.
+Also, by adjusting payload in our off-chain system, it may support new protocol without upgrading contracts.

+## Gas Saving Technical

+GenericSwap retains 1 wei of the maker token at the end of each swap transaction.
+This practice avoids repeatedly clearing the token balance to zero, as the EVM charges different gas fees for various storage states.
+By preventing frequent resets to zero, this approach effectively reduces gas consumption.

 ## Relayer

-GS supports submitting a swap by a relayer with user signature.
-The hash of relayed swap should be recoreded to prevent replay attack.
+The GenericSwap contract allows for trade submissions by a relayer with user's signatures.
+To prevent replay attacks, the hash of the relayed trade is recorded.